JiiXaa/retro-buster/README.md

   - User table also has a one-to-many relationship with ArchivedRental table.
 Each user can have multiple archived rentals, but each ArchivedRental entry belongs to only one user.

-- **VhsRental**: Represents rental history for a specific VHS tape copy, with attributes such as date rented, due date, return date, late status, and removed status (soft deletetion).
+- **VhsRental**: Represents rental history for a specific VHS tape copy, with attributes such as date rented, due date, return date, late status, and removed status (soft deletion).
 Each VhsRental entry belongs to one customer, one VhsTapeCopy entry, and one movie.

 **ArchivedRental**: Represents archived rental history for a deleted VHS tape copy, with attributes such as date rented, date returned, date archived, and user ID.
 Each ArchivedRental entry belongs to one customer, one VhsTapeCopy entry, and one movie.